memfault/interrupt/_drafts/mcuboot-overview.md

 ---

 In previous articles such as [How to Write a Bootloader from Scratch]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}), [device firmware update strategies]({% post_url 2020-06-23-device-firmware-update-cookbook %}), & [how to securely sign firmware updates]({% post_url 2020-09-08-secure-firmware-updates-with-code-signing %}), we have explored the various pieces that make up a bootloader and DFU subsystem.
-We have seen there's a lot of pieces that need to come together in order for the system to work reliably and be secure.
+We have seen there's a lot of pieces that need to come together for the system to work reliably and be secure.

-Over the last few years, an interesting open source project, MCUboot, has surfaced seeking to simplify and standardize the approach to these problems.
+Over the last few years, an interesting open-source project, MCUboot, has surfaced seeking to simplify and standardize the approach to these problems.
 MCUboot was chosen as the bootloader to be used with the Zephyr RTOS[^2].
-Implementations using MCUboot have even been incorporated in Semiconductor provider SDKs such as Nordic's nRF Connect SDK [^2] where for the NRF91 & NRF53 MCUs.
+Implementations using MCUboot have even been incorporated in semiconductor provided SDKs such as Nordic's nRF Connect SDK [^2] for the NRF91 & NRF53 MCUs.

 If you are working on a new project,  MCUboot is worth a look!
-At the very least some of design decisions can be used to help guide your own solution.
+At the very least, some of design decisions can be used to help guide your own solution.

 <!-- excerpt start -->

-In this article we will explore the feature set of MCUboot & how it works.
-We will walk through step-by-step how to port it to a custom platform, and test our port out on a Cortex-M based development board.
+In this article, we will explore the feature set of MCUboot & how it works.
+We will walk through step-by-step how to port it to a custom platform and test our port out on a Cortex-M based development board.

 <!-- excerpt end -->

 > Note: While the focus of this article is about MCUboot, the general strategy outlined for porting
-> MCUboot to a new platform can be used as a guide for incorporating other third party libraries
+> MCUboot to a new platform can be used as a guide for incorporating other third-party libraries
 > into an embedded project.